kmansou/Crossvertise_calender/README.md

 In this task I'm performing read operations for calender enteries in db by getting each month events and also we can explore any event details

+Prereq:
+1. .Net Framework 4.6.2
+2. MS Sql server

 How to run:
 1. Launch source\Crossvertise.Calender.sln
+2. you may need to change CalenderDbEntities connection string if MS Sql server installed on another machine (currently it's using local)
-2. Open Nuget Package Manager Console
+3. Open Nuget Package Manager Console
 	a.
 Make sure "Crossvertise.Calender.WebApi" is your startup project in the solution
 	b. choose "Crossvertise.Calender.DAL.EF" for "Default Project"
 	c. execute command: "Update-Database" (this is to create database from code first and seed database)
 	d. you may need to add enteries in db or by Seed Method in C:\Users\KarimMansour\Documents\GitHub\Crossvertise_calender\source\Crossvertise.Calender.DAL.EF\Migrations\Configuration.cs
-3. Debug new instance from Backend\Crossvertise.Calender.WebApi (Web api service for backend)
+4. Debug new instance from Backend\Crossvertise.Calender.WebApi (Web api service for backend)
-4. Debug new instance from Frontend\Crossvertise.Calender.WebApplication (web application frontend)
+5. Debug new instance from Frontend\Crossvertise.Calender.WebApplication (web application frontend)
-5. from upper navigation bar choose "Calender"
+6. from upper navigation bar choose "Calender"
-5. Database has only one event entry. so, please choose "Aug" month to get events
+7. Database has only one event entry. so, please choose "Aug" month to get events

 Comments:
 1. In this project I was focusing on: